 Effects of MDMA on the Body

 - A person may experience the intoxicating effects of MDMA within 45 minutes or so after taking a single dose.
 Those effects include an enhanced sense of well-being, increased extroversion, emotional warmth, empathy toward others, and a willingness to discuss emotionally-charged memories.
-In addition, people report enhanced sensory perception as a hallmark of the MDMA experience.
+In addition, people report enhanced sensory perception after MDMA experience.

-- MDMA can also cause a number of acute adverse health effects.
-For example, while fatal overdoses on MDMA are rare, they can potentially be life-threatening—with symptoms including high blood pressure (hypertension), faintness, panic attacks, and in severe cases, a loss of consciousness and seizures.
+- MDMA can also cause several acute adverse health effects.
+For example, while fatal overdoses on MDMA are rare, they can potentially be life-threatening—including high blood pressure (hypertension), faintness, panic attacks, and in severe cases, a loss of consciousness and seizures.

 - Because of its stimulant properties and the situations in which it is often taken, MDMA is associated with vigorous physical activity for extended periods in warm environments.
 This can lead to one of the most significant, although rare, acute adverse effects—a marked rise in body temperature (hyperthermia).

 - Treatment of hyperthermia requires prompt medical attention, as it can rapidly lead to muscle breakdown or an electrolyte (sodium) imbalance, which can, in turn, produce kidney failure or fatal swelling of the brain, especially in women.